Battle of Forts Jackson and St. Philip: Second phase: passing the forts

-None of the rest of the Confederate flotilla did any harm to the Union fleet, and most of them were sunk, either by enemy action or by their own hands.
-The survivors, in addition to McRae, were CSS Jackson, ram Defiance, and transport Diana.
+None of the rest of the Confederate flotilla did any harm to the Union fleet, and most of them were sunk, either by enemy action or at their own hands.
+The survivors, in addition to McRae, were CSS Jackson, the ram Defiance, and the transport Diana.
 Two unarmed tenders were surrendered to the mortar flotilla with the forts.
 Louisiana also survived the battle, but was scuttled rather than be surrendered.

 In summary, during the run of the fleet past the forts, the Union Navy lost one vessel, while the defenders lost twelve.

 Historian John D. Winters in The Civil War in Louisiana (1963) noted that with few exceptions the Confederate fleet at New Orleans had "made a sorry showing.
 Self-destruction, lack of co-operation, cowardice of untrained officers, and the murderous fire of the Federal gunboats reduced the fleet to a demoralized shambles."
 Historian Allan Nevins argues the Confederate defenses were defective: